-This stretch for pain relief from an herniated disc or bulging disc is inspired from the McKenzie method.
+This stretch for pain relief from a herniated disc or bulging disc is inspired by the McKenzie method.

 Pain relief from a lumbar disc herniation will help you get going on and have quite a decent life until the problem resolves by itself and the lumbar disc heals.

-Lumbar disc herniation is a temporary phenomenon that lasts from a few weeks to several months but eventually resolves itself in most cases, provided you help it doing that.
+Lumbar disc herniation is a temporary phenomenon that lasts from a few weeks to several months but eventually resolves itself in most cases, provided you help it do that.